Amethyst View

 The "Burnt Amethyst" Deception

-The most common fraud in the crystal market is not fake Amethyst, but Fake Citrine.
+A common confusion in the market involves Heat-Treated Amethyst sold as Citrine.
 Natural Citrine is rare.
-Over 90% of "Citrine" on the market is actually low-grade Amethyst that has been baked in an oven at 900°F. This heat changes the iron oxidation state, turning the purple stone into a burnt orange or bright yellow.
+Much of the commercial "Citrine" is actually Amethyst baked at high temperatures (approx 900°F).
+This heat changes the iron oxidation state, turning the purple stone orange/yellow.

-How to spot it: If your "Citrine" has a white base and a dark orange tip (like a burnt marshmallow), it is heat-treated Amethyst.
-Natural Citrine is a uniform champagne color without a white base.
+How to spot it: If the stone has a white base and a dark orange tip (like a burnt marshmallow), it is likely heat-treated Amethyst.
+Natural Citrine typically has a uniform champagne hue.

 Identifying Synthetic Amethyst

-Hydrothermal (lab-grown) Amethyst is chemically identical to natural Amethyst but lacks the "imperfections" of nature.
+Hydrothermal (lab-grown) Amethyst is chemically identical to natural Amethyst but lacks natural "flaws".

-The Test: Look for "Tiger Stripes" or "Zebra Stripes" (color zoning) under magnification.
-Natural Amethyst usually has uneven color distribution.
-If the stone is perfectly, uniformly purple throughout with zero inclusions, it is likely synthetic or glass.
+The Test: Look for "Zebra Stripes" or color zoning.
+Natural Amethyst usually has uneven color.
+If it is perfectly uniform with zero inclusions, it may be synthetic or glass.

 Grading Standards